yamadapc/juce-visual-regressions/README.md

 MIT license - 2023 Pedro Tacla Yamada

-JUCE and imagemagick have their own licenses.
+JUCE has its own license.